NASA Astronaut Group 3: Selection process

 The final stage of the selection process were interviews by the selection panel, which were conducted at the Manned Spacecraft Center (MSC) in Houston between September 2 and 7.
+Michael Collins was one of five finalists who had previously been among the 32 finalists during the 1962 selection process, the others being Alan Bean, Richard Gordon, William E. Ramsey and Jack Swigert.
 Collins felt that the interview was easier the second time around.
 The panellists were no longer strangers, the questions they asked were no longer unpredictable, and he had the benefit of having attended the United States Air Force (USAF) Aerospace Research Pilot School (ARPS).
 He recalled that "even Deke Slayton and Warren North seem to have mellowed a bit".
 Slayton had developed a points system for assessing the candidates.
 Ten points each were allocated to academics, pilot performance, and character and motivation, for a possible score of thirty points.
+Compared with the previous selection, there was a greater emphasis on academic credentials.

-Slayton then took thirteen names to a meeting chaired by the MSC director, Robert R. Gilruth.
-Maxime Faget, his director of engineering and development, had an objection: thirteen was an unlucky number.
+Slayton took thirteen names to a meeting chaired by the MSC director, Robert R. Gilruth.
+Maxime Faget, the director of engineering and development, had an objection: thirteen was an unlucky number.
 So Slayton added the next candidate, Walter Cunningham, to the list.
 The successful candidates received phone calls from Slayton; unsuccessful ones got calls from North or Jack G. Cairl from NASA public relations.
-Four of the unsuccessful finalists would later become NASA astronauts in the NASA Astronaut Group 5 in 1966: Vance Brand, Ronald Evans, James Irwin and Jack Swigert.
-Another finalist, Michael J. Adams, would be posthumously awarded his Astronaut Wings for X-15 Flight 3-65-97.
-Besides Adams, two other finalists later died in aircraft accidents: Alexander Kratz Rupp on June 11, 1965, and Darrell Cornell on October 10, 1984.
-Finalist John D. Yamnicky was a passenger on American Airlines Flight 77, and was killed when it crashed into the Pentagon during the September 11 attacks.
-The official announcement of the astronaut selection was made at a press conference at the MSC in Houston on October 18.
+Four of the unsuccessful finalists would later become NASA astronauts in NASA Astronaut Group 5 in 1966: Vance Brand, Ronald Evans, James Irwin and Jack Swigert.
+Another finalist, Michael Adams, would be posthumously awarded his astronaut wings for X-15 Flight 3-65-97 on November 15, 1967, in which he died.
+The official announcement of the astronaut selection was made at a press conference at the MSC in Houston on October 18, 1963.
 The new astronauts became known as "The Fourteen".

 Demographics

-Seven of the Fourteen were from the USAF: Major Edwin (Buzz) Aldrin and Captains William Anders, Charles Bassett, Michael Collins, Donn Eisele, Theodore Freeman and David Scott.
+Seven of the Fourteen were from the USAF: Major Edwin "Buzz" Aldrin and Captains William Anders, Charles Bassett, Michael Collins, Donn Eisele, Theodore Freeman and David Scott.
 Four were from the United States Navy: Lieutenant Commander Richard Gordon and Lieutenants Alan Bean, Gene Cernan and Roger Chaffee.
-Captain Clifton (C.C.)
-Williams was from the United States Marine Corps.
-There were two civilians: Walter Cunningham, who was a captain in the Marine Corps Reserve; and Russell (Rusty) Schweickart, who was a captain in the Massachusetts Air National Guard.
-"In retrospect," Collins noted, "we were in the same tradition as the previous two groups, despite the press's natural tendency to highlight differences."
+Captain Clifton Williams was from the United States Marine Corps.
+There were two civilians: Walter Cunningham, who was a captain in the Marine Corps Reserve; and Russell "Rusty" Schweickart, who was a captain in the Massachusetts Air National Guard.
+All were test pilots except Aldrin, Anders, Cernan, Chaffee, Cunningham and Schweickart.
+"In retrospect", Collins noted, "we were in the same tradition as the previous two groups, despite the press's natural tendency to highlight differences."